-AVID (Advancement Via Individual Determination) is a college readiness system designed to increase the number of students who enroll and persist in four-year colleges and universities.
+AVID (Advancement Via Individual Determination) is a college readiness system designed to provide scaffolded support to students by encouraging college and career readiness and success.
 At the secondary grade levels (grades 6-12), AVID includes an elective course taken during the school day.
 Students enrolled in AVID learn organizational and study skills, work on critical thinking and asking probing questions, get academic help from peers and college tutors, and participate in enrichment and motivational activities.
 Students are encouraged to enroll in at least one of their school's most rigorous academic classes, such as Honors, Advanced Placement, IB, Dual Enrollment, or Cambridge, in addition to the AVID Elective.